bikeshaving/crank/website/documents/guides/01-getting-started.md

 ---

 ## Try Crank
 The fastest way to try Crank is via the [playground](/playground).
-Many of the examples in this documentation are also interactive.
+Additionally, many of the code examples in these guides are editable and runnable.

 ## Installation
-The Crank package is available on [NPM](https://npmjs.org/@b9g/crank) through the [@b9g organization](https://www.npmjs.com/org/b9g) (short for bikeshaving).

 ```shell
 $ npm install @b9g/crank
 ```

+The Crank package is available on [NPM](https://npmjs.org/@b9g/crank) through the [@b9g organization](https://www.npmjs.com/org/b9g) (short for b*ikeshavin*g).

 ```jsx
 /** @jsx createElement */